Foxendo/fi_docs/README.md

 <br clear="both"/>

 > [!NOTE]
-> When addressing Fi in any way other than by using `fi chat`, it will not remember anything except your current message and the message, that you replied to (if any).
-So to have a dialogue its better to use `fi chat`.
+> When addressing Fi in any way other than by using `fi chat`, it will not remember anything except your current message and the message that you replied to (if any).
+So to actually partake in a dialogue its better to use `fi chat`.

 `fi chat` is a command that allows you to start a dialogue with Fi, where it will remember all the messages, and you won't have to type any extra prefixes when chatting.
 There's an additional argument `private` (the whole command will be `fi chat private`), in which instead of starting a dialogue in the same channel, Fi will create a new thread, where you can chat with it.